 - Early introduction of egg-white protein reduced the rate of egg allergy by 75 percent.

-“It was quite a hard ‘ask’ for the families to adhere to all that food consumption in the young babies,” said Lack, citing the fact that only about 40 percent of participants regularly ate at least five of the six allergenic foods.
-He admits that the required serving size “is actually quite a lot for a young baby.”
+“It was quite a hard ‘ask’ for the families to adhere to all that food consumption in the young babies,” said Lack.
+He cites the fact that only about 40 percent of participants regularly ate at least five of the six allergenic foods.
+The researcher admits that the required serving size “is actually quite a lot for a young baby.”

-Dr. George Du Toit, Lack’s colleague on the LEAP studies and a consultant in Pediatric Allergy at Guy’s and St Thomas’ Hospital London and Evelina Children’s Hospital, said there were multiple factors that made this diet of allergenic foods hard to digest for families.
+Dr. George Du Toit, Lack’s colleague on the LEAP studies, said there were multiple factors that made this diet of allergenic foods hard to digest for families.

-“The infant may not like the smell or the new taste or the parent may not culturally like something like tahini [sesame],” Du Toit told the AAAAI press conference.
-“With fish and egg, this requires some cooking, as opposed to peanut from the jar or yogurt, so there are many components that go into which food is acceptable to families.”
+“The infant may not like the smell or the new taste or the parent may not culturally like something like tahini [sesame],” Du Toit, a consultant in pediatric allergy at Guy’s and St Thomas’ Hospital London and Evelina Children’s Hospital.
+“With fish and egg, this requires some cooking, as opposed to peanut from the jar or yogurt.”
+He told the press conference, “there are many components that go into which food is acceptable to families.”

 While feeding infants these foods was complicated, the study says early introduction resulted in no adverse effects or anaphylaxis in those who became part of the early introduction group.